Solutions to supply chain challenges that make us all happy

 We’ve listed Spring Porch Pots, pansy flats and bowls, perennials like hellebores, hydrangeas and lilacs.
 There are shrub and tree favorites and harder-to-find varieties.
 And pre-ordering makes it possible to shorten if not eliminate shipping delays, especially when trucks are coming from farms in Indiana.

 Give it a try if you haven’t already and let us know what you think.
-We’ll be watching for other ways to bring you more of what you want in a convenient way, and we’ll always be focused on the overall experience, online, in-store and when you get our plants home.
+We’ll be watching for other ways to bring you more of what you want in a convenient way, and we’ll always be focused on the overall experience, online and when you get our plants home.